victoramagalhaes/Testimonial-react-dashboard/README.md

 # Testimonial React Dashboard

 ## About
-Testimonial system adapted for sharing, developed using React and Strapi CMS for an Inn website.
+Testimonial system code adapted for sharing, developed using React and Strapi CMS for an Inn website.
 All design was done by customer feedback.

 ## Features